 Developing Research Topics; Background Research |

-Pros: Have students ask the chat to ask them questions about their topics or give an overview.
+Uses: Have students ask the chat to ask them questions about their topics or give an overview of a topic.
 Use a specific prompt and ask Chat GPT to provide citations.
-Cons: Students must check these citations to make sure they are real.
-Tools like Chat GPT may "hallucinate" and provide citations that are not actual sources. |
+Considerations: Students must actually find and read the sources and check citations to make sure they are real.
+Tools like Chat GPT may "hallucinate" and provide citations that are not actual sources.
+It is a starting point, not an ending point of research. |

 Perplexity |